 The History Behind the Number 21

 The tradition came from the sea.
-Centuries ago, warships could only fire single-shot cannons that took several minutes to reload.
-When a ship entered a friendly port, it would fire all of its guns into the water.
-Empty guns meant peaceful intent.
-The shore battery would then fire back, usually with twice the number to show their confidence.
+Centuries ago, a warship entering a friendly port would fire all of its slow-loading cannons into the water.
+Empty guns meant peaceful intent, and the shore battery would fire back to answer the courtesy.

-By the 18th century the British Navy had standardized seven guns as the salute owed to a friendly captain, since seven was a number associated with luck and superstition at sea.
-Land-based forts, with more powder to spare, returned the favor with three guns for every one fired by the ship.
+By the 18th century the British Navy had settled on seven guns as the salute owed to a friendly captain, seven being a lucky number at sea.
+Land-based forts, with more powder to spare, returned three guns for every one fired by the ship.
 Three times seven.
 Twenty-one.

 The United States adopted the practice in pieces.
-In 1810 the War Department defined a "national salute" as one shot for each state in the Union.
-As more stars went on the flag, the number kept changing.
-In 1841 it was set at 21 guns, and in 1875 it was made permanent as a matching standard with the rest of the world.
-The number stuck even though the original reason for it had nothing to do with the United States at all.
+In 1810 the War Department defined a "national salute" as one shot for each state in the Union, so the number kept changing as stars went on the flag.
+In 1841 it was set at 21 guns, and in 1875 it was made permanent to match the international standard.

 |